oxford-arc/jade-docs/docs/source/jade/scheduler/index.rst

 This guide describes basic job submission and monitoring for Slurm.
 The generic topics in the guide are:

-* the main Slurm commands,
+* the main SLURM commands,
 * preparing a submission script,
 * submitting a job to the queue,
 * monitoring a job execution,